 Finally, as discussed above in Section I.C., the proposed Pair-Off Service would enable participating members to settle their offsetting failed securities settlement obligations each day after the Fedwire closes.
 FICC's current process is for such failed obligations to go through the evening netting system, with settlement rescheduled for the following business day.
-The proposed Pair-Off Service represents a more efficient process for resolving failed settlement obligations because settlement would occur on the day they arise, rather than continuing as settlement fails to the next business day.
+The Commission believes that the proposed Pair-Off Service represents a more efficient process for resolving failed settlement obligations because settlement would occur on the day they arise, rather than continuing as settlement fails to the next business day.
+Streamlining the process for resolving failed securities settlement obligations to enable earlier settlement and minimize settlement fails should, in turn,